 - The applicant assumes all responsibility for the safety of his/her transferable permit.
-Loss of the permit for any reason will require purchase of a new permit at a non-transferable fee established by the Parking Services Office.
+Loss of the permit for any reason will require the purchase of a new permit at a non-transferable fee established by the Parking Services Office.
 Please protect and secure your hanging tag.

 - The applicant assumes all responsibility for parking tickets issued to the permit, regardless of vehicle user or vehicle used.

-- Use of a lost or stolen hanging tag is subject to vehicle impoundment, maximum ticket fines and disciplinary action.
+- Use of a lost or stolen hanging tag is subject to vehicle impoundment, maximum ticket fines, and disciplinary action.

-- Student permit availability is based and sold on a first-come first-served basis.
+- Student permit availability is based and sold on a first-come-first-served basis.

 - A parking permit is not a guarantee of a parking space close to your building and lack of space never justifies parking illegally.
 The driver is responsible for finding an authorized parking space.